 Is fruit sugar healthy?

 Like any sugar, too much fruit sugar isn’t good for you.
 But compared to refined sugar, fruit is a much better option for regular consumption.
-“Fruits have a lot of great nutrients in them that are important for our body,” Fleming says, citing vitamin C, vitamin K, and fiber.
+“Fruits have a lot of great nutrients in them that are important for our body,” Fleming says, citing vitamin C (this is recommended), vitamin K, and fiber.
 “Berries and apples also have flavonoids and antioxidants that can help in cancer and other chronic disease prevention.”